Converting a Word Document to ASCII Text - the Long Method

 Don't let your mouse "touch down" anywhere in the document's window, or the highlighting will go away, and you will have to start over again.

-Copy the highlighted text into your computer's temporary storage (the "Clipboard" in a PC) by presssin the Control and the "c" keys simultaneously (on a PC).
+- Copy the highlighted text into your computer's temporary storage (the "Clipboard" in a PC) by pressing the Control and the "c" keys simultaneously (on a PC).

 Save as plain text.

 - Click inside the Notepad window, and then